tenry92/orm-js/README.md

 ## License

-orm-js is licensed under the ISC License.
+orm-js is licensed under the MIT License.